telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 ## Request maximum size

-The current maximum request size in Orion Context Broker is 1 MB.
+The current default maximum request size in Orion Context Broker is 1 MB.
 This limit should suffice the most of the use cases and, at the same time, avoids denial of service due to too large requests.
 If you don't take this limitation into account, you will get messages such the following